abhiishek340/NimbuzAi/README.md

 ---

 ## 💻 **Usage**
-1. Log in using your social media account (OAuth2-enabled).
+1. Log in using OAuth2-enabled social media accounts.
 2. Select a platform and input your idea (text, voice, or file).
 3. Customize tone, hashtags, and more.
-4. Generate and post optimized content directly to your accounts.
+4. Generate and post optimized content directly.
-5. Monitor performance via the analytics dashboard.
+5. Monitor performance through the analytics dashboard.

 ---

 ## 🤝 **Contributing**
 We welcome contributions!
-Please follow these steps:
+Follow these steps:
 1. Fork the repository.
 2. Create a new branch:
    ```bash